 After the needle is removed, you may feel some throbbing at the site.
 Many people don’t feel anything at all.
 Serious discomfort is rare.

 The ASMA test carries minimal risk.
 There may be a small amount of bruising at the needle site.
 Applying pressure on the puncture site for several minutes after the healthcare professional removes the needle can minimize bruising.

 Some people have a potential risk of continued bleeding after the professional has removed the needle.
 Tell the test administrator if you’re taking blood thinners or have problems with bleeding or clotting.

 In rare cases after you’ve given a blood sample, inflammation of the vein may occur.
 This condition is known as phlebitis.
 To treat it, apply a warm compress several times a day.

 In very rare cases, having blood drawn may result in:

 - lightheadedness or fainting

-- infection at the needle site
+- an infection at the needle site

-Diagnosis of autoimmune hepatitis means that the immune system is mistakenly producing antibodies that attack healthy cells in the liver.
-This attack can eventually result in:
+A diagnosis of autoimmune hepatitis means that your immune system is mistakenly making antibodies that attack healthy cells in your liver.

 - destruction of the liver